Updated: Dec 15, 2022

 An employee may also be entitled to obtain punitive damages when the employer's conduct is extremely severe or malicious.
 Punitive damages are damages that are supposed to compensate for the employer's wrongful conduct.
 Punitive damages often serve as a means of deterring the employer or other employees in the future from engaging in similar unlawful conduct.

-9. Will I be fired for filing a lawsuit for discrimination in the workplace?
+9. Will I be fired for filing a lawsuit under discrimination laws in California?

 It is unnecessary to retaliate against California employees for alleged discrimination in the workplace against other staff, candidates, or co-workers.